MiFID II Compliance

 Our customers use various methods to store records for compliance purposes.
-Since all of the timestamps and relevant tags flow throughout both X_TRADER and TT platforms, customers can continue to use their existing compliance solutions.
+Since all of the timestamps and relevant tags flow throughout the TT platform, customers can continue to use their existing compliance solutions.

-Many customers use FIX for their compliance solutions, and we have added new message types and all of the necessary tags to FIX Drop Copy on both platforms.
+Many customers use FIX for their compliance solutions, and we have added new message types and all of the necessary tags to FIX Drop Copy.
 We are also adding ISIN codes via the FIX security downloads for any exchange that provides them on their feed.

-We provide several algos on the X_TRADER and TT platforms.
+We provide several algos on the TT platform.
 The algos deliver a broad range of order-execution capabilities and include:

 - Position Transfer